Implementing Exploration Archives for data management and online storage

 Multi-client data management

 Petroleum Geo-Services (PGS) is one of the largest global providers of multi-client seismic data.
-With 12 offshore vessels and 30 offices worldwide, PGS operations create large volumes of multi-client seismic data to add to its ever-increasing library.
+With an active fleet of eight 3D vessels, PGS produces large volumes of high-quality seismic data each year.
+Their ever-increasing seismic library serves 24 offices worldwide.

-In 2013, PGS began evaluating the options available for improving the management of their seismic library on a global level.
+In 2013, PGS began evaluating options for improving the management of their seismic library on a global level.

 OvationData's highly skilled technicians use specialised software to provide the client with complete datasets in a modern format.
 We rationalised datasets from more than 10,000 wells for a variety of fields, some dating from the 1950s.